docker/cli/README.md

 $ ./tasks shell
 ```

-In the development environment you can run many tasks, including build binaries:
+From the interactive development shell you can run tasks defined in the
+Makefile.
+For example, to build a binary you would run:

 ```
 $ make binary